walterhiggins/ScriptCraft/docs/API-Reference.md

  /js greet(self)

  ...
-This differs from how modules (in NodeJS and commonJS environments) normally work.
+This differs from how modules (in NodeJS and CommonJS environments) normally work.
 If you want your module to be exported globally, put it in the `plugins` directory.
 If you don't want your module to be exported globally but only want it to be used by other modules, then put it in the `modules` directory instead.
-If you've used previous versions of ScriptCraft and have put your custom javascript modules in the `js-plugins` directory, then put them in the `scriptcraft/plugins` directory.
+If you've used previous versions of ScriptCraft and have put your custom JavaScript modules in the `js-plugins` directory, then put them in the `scriptcraft/plugins` directory.
 To summarise, modules in this directory are ...

  * Automatically loaded and run at server startup.